csci-1301/csci-1301.github.io/labs/While/readme.md

 This lab serves multiple goals:

-- To reinforce your understanding of `while` loops,
+- To reinforce your understanding of the syntax of `while` loops,
--
+- To stress the importance of conditions, e.g., the difference between `<` and `<=`,
+- To study loops whose counter starts at values different from `0`,
+- To exhibit that loop counters can be incremented or decremented by any value (not just one),
+- To detect and debug infinite loops,
+- To design simple algorithms requiring loops,
+- (Optional) To have loops controlled by sentinel values.

-# Practicing while Loops
+# Practicing while Loops -- Warm-Up

-## Problem 1

-- Create a new project, and replace the content of the `Main` method with the following code:
+Create a new project, and replace the content of the `Main` method with the following code:

 ```
 int i = 0;